 Contradictions are even more apparent in the case of international law.
 This is because, unlike in-state law, there is (as yet) no higher power to call upon for final resolution.
 Otherwise, the same parameters apply and the best solution for the individual would be the best one for the collective.

 These days, jury empanelment might as well take place in a three-ring circus.
-Like old-school lion tamers, law school graduates subdue every juror.
+Like old-school lion tamers, law school graduates whip down every juror.
 Court officers “screen acceptable juror candidates” for days on end, even though the courts are less and less forthcoming with swift justice.
 Anyone coming from a forbidden background (like law enforcement and the military) gets rejected from jury duty.
-Other causes for dismissal include ethnicity, poverty, firmly held views on crime and punishment, or a prior history of police or criminal victimization.
+Other causes for dismissal include ethnicity, poverty, firmly held views on crime and punishment or a prior history of police or criminal victimization.
 None of these causes for dismissal would be relevant on PeaceWorld.